OpenMaine/maineballot/astro/src/content/posts/2021-11-02-Q1_ElectricTransmissionLine.md

 ---
 title: 'Question 1: Electric Transmission Line'
+excerpt: >-
-excerpt: This measure would halt construction of the New England Clean Energy Connect (NECEC) and require a 2/3 majority to approve similar projects back as far as 2014.
+  This measure would halt construction of the New England Clean Energy Connect (NECEC) and require a 2/3 majority to approve similar projects back as far as 2014.
-election: 2021-11-02
+electionDate: 2021-11-02
 header:
   overlay_image: ../../assets/img/2021_11/Transmission.jpg
   teaser: ../../assets/img/2021_11/Transmission.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Electric transmission line
 search: true
-categories:
-  - November 2021 Election
+election: november-2021-election
 tags:
-  - Electricity
+  - electricity
-  - Citizen's initiative
+  - citizens-initiative
-  - Retroactive
+  - retroactive
-  - Passed
+  - passed
+yes_vote: >-
-yes_vote: I don't want NECEC to construct a high-impact electric transmission line in the Upper Kennebec region and require a 2/3 majority vote for similar projects retroactively to 2020 for projects anywhere in Maine and 2014 for projects on public land.
+  I don't want NECEC to construct a high-impact electric transmission line in the Upper Kennebec region and require a 2/3 majority vote for similar projects retroactively to 2020 for projects anywhere in Maine and 2014 for projects on public land.
+no_vote: >-
-no_vote: I want to allow the NECEC to continue construction of the high-impact electric transmission line in the Upper Kennebec region and I want the legislative rules for approval of such projects to stay the way they are.
+  I want to allow the NECEC to continue construction of the high-impact electric transmission line in the Upper Kennebec region and I want the legislative rules for approval of such projects to stay the way they are.
-last_modified_at: 2021-10-02 T08:06:00-05:00
+lastModifiedDate: 2021-10-02
 ---

 ## The gist